qBraid/pyqasm/README.md

 Python toolkit providing an OpenQASM 3 semantic analyzer and utilities for program analysis and compilation.

+>[!WARNING]
+> **This project is "pre-alpha", and is not yet stable or fully realized.
+Use with caution, as the API and functionality are subject to significant changes.**

+## Motivation
+The current [OpenQASM 3 standard](https://openqasm.com/index.html) is a powerful language for expressing hybrid quantum-classical programs, but it lacks a comprehensive tool supporting the full capabilities of the language.
+Pyqasm aims to fill this gap by building upon the [openqasm parser](https://github.com/openqasm/openqasm/tree/main/source/openqasm), and providing support for semantic analysis and utilities for program compilation.

 ## Installation

 pyqasm requires Python 3.10 or greater, and can be installed with pip as follows: